Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 For the latest updates in the baseline and evaluation scripts, please visit [News and updates page](https://github.com/Voice-Privacy-Challenge/Voice-Privacy-Challenge-2020/wiki/News-and-Updates)

-The deadline to submit results has passed.
-To access the baseline models and development/evaluation data, please send an email to organisers@lists.voiceprivacychallenge.org with “VoicePrivacy-2020" as the subject line.
+To participate in the **VoicePrivacy 2022 Challenge** and get access to evaluation datasets and models, please send an email to organisers@lists.voiceprivacychallenge.org with “VoicePrivacy-2022" as the subject line.
 The mail body should include: (i) the name of the contact person; (ii) country; (iii) status (academic/nonacademic).

 ## Data